The East Riding of Yorkshire

 In 2018, I introduced a programme of meetings across the East Riding for members of 168 Town & Parish Councils to come along and meet the Commissioner, hear about his work and have their questions answered.
 These meetings were very successful and were repeated annually with the broadening of the audience to include members of East Riding Neighbourhood Watch and Farm Watch Groups together with East Riding Council Ward Councillors culminating in our 2021 programme which saw the invite extended to the general East Riding public.
 This year, the meetings had to move from face to face across East Riding locations to online meetings using Zoom but remained successful, if not more so with attendees preferring the convenience of staying at home.
 Meet the Commissioner meetings are now held in all four Local Authority areas in Humberside.
-The national Police and Crime Commissioner elections take place on 6th May 2021 so we have no more meetings planned at this time.

 I continue to circulate information widely across the East Riding through an E Bulletin which is generally issued quarterly bit sometimes more often if there is important news or information to share either from me or a partner organisation.
 The Bulletin is shared widely across the statutory and voluntary sector Partners and volunteer organisations.